Best shooter games for iPhone and iPad

 Into the Dead

-Into the Dead cleverly mixes endless runner themes with first-person-shooter action as you run through an endless swarm of flesh-eating zombies.
+Into the Dead cleverly mixes endless runner gameplay with the action of a first-person shooter as you run through an endless swarm of flesh-eating zombies.

 As you run through cornfields, forests, and grasslands you need to dodge zombies left and right, you can even pick up weapons on the along way to help you kill the zombies before they kill you!